dojo/widgets/src/combobox/README.md

 **Input Events**:

-- Escape key: hides the results menu if it is open.
+- Escape key: hides the results menu if it is open
-- Down Arrow: if the results menu is closed, pressing the down arrows opens the menu.
+- Down Arrow: if the results menu is closed, pressing the down arrow opens the menu.
 If the menu is already open, then pressing the down arrow highlights the next option.
-If the last last option is highlighted, then the first option is highlighted and scrolled into view.
+If the last last option is highlighted, then the first option is highlighted and scrolled into view
 - Up Arrow: if the results menu is open, pressing the up arrow highlights the previous result.
-If the first result is currently highlighted, then the last option is highlighted and scrolled into view.
+If the first result is currently highlighted, then the last option is highlighted and scrolled into view
-- Enter Key: if the results menu is open, pressing the enter key selects the highlighted option and sets its value as the input value.
+- Enter Key: if the results menu is open, pressing the enter key selects the highlighted option and sets its value as the input value

 **Arrow Button Events**

-- Enter Key: opens the results menu.
+- Enter Key: opens the results menu
-- Space Key: opens the results menu.
+- Space Key: opens the results menu

 **Clear Button Events**

-- Enter Key: clears the input value.
+- Enter Key: clears the input value
-- Space Key: clears the input value.
+- Space Key: clears the input value

 ### Accessibility Features